mmlacak/crochess/docs/source/libcc/paths.rst

 Description
 -----------

-Position a piece have at the very beginning of its ply is its initial position.
+Position a piece have at the very beginning of its ply (before any movement) is its initial position.

-Position from which a piece starts its ply is a starting position.
+Position from which a piece starts its ply (its movement) is a starting position.

 Most of the time initial and starting positions are the same, but not always;
 if not the same, a piece is repositioned from initial onto starting position,